 Approximately 30 percent of the general population suffers from perfectionism, but a 1999 study showed that 87 percent of "gifted" people were perfectionists—even then, though, only 30 percent of these gifted perfectionists were neurotic.

 Although a symptom of obsessive-compulsive personality disorder, neurotic perfectionism is different than straight-up OCD.
 Though an OCD sufferer has a compulsion that sometimes relieves an obsession, he or she knows that that behavior is “wrong” and irrational.
 The neurotic perfectionist believes the inverse: He thinks that in spite of the pain he’s enduring, his perfectionism is helping him reach standards he otherwise couldn’t.

 It goes without saying that I am a neurotic perfectionist.

-So I must ask – in spite of my age – if I wouldn't be a better, more successful writer if I was more willing to fail.
+I've begun to think that I'd be a better, more successful writer if I was more willing to fail.

-Over the years, an abundance of studies – particularly those by psychologists Paul Hewitt and Gordon Flett – have found links between perfectionism and mental health issues such as depression, anxiety, drug addiction and increased suicide risk.
-Studies have also found links between perfectionism and physical problems like asthma, migraines, fibromyalgia and irritable bowel syndrome.
+Over the years, an abundance of studies—particularly those by psychologists Paul Hewitt and Gordon Flett—have found links between perfectionism and mental health issues such as depression, anxiety, drug addiction, and increased suicide risk.
+Studies have also found links between perfectionism and physical problems like asthma, migraines, fibromyalgia, and irritable bowel syndrome.
 Because of this, perfectionists take more time off work and visit the doctor more than the average person.

 I’ve been running away all my life.
 Staying and facing who I am has never been an option.

 But, I ask, would I be writing this if I still thought that were possible?
-Would I be feeling so broken and hopeless that, here now, I’m admitting to you that what I need most to keep going – so that any sort of future is possible – isn’t perfection, but some sense of happiness?
+Would I be feeling so broken and hopeless that, here now, I’m admitting to you that what I need most to keep going—so that any sort of future is possible—isn’t perfection, but some sense of happiness?